skolodyazhnyy/butter-amqplib/README.md

 ### Connecting to the server

 Establish connection to the server and open a channel.
-[Read more](/docs/connecting.md)

 ```php
 use ButterAMQP\ConnectionManager;